 Planning for Incapacitation

 Estate planning isn’t just about distributing assets after death—it’s also about protecting yourself during life.
-Planning for incapacitation ensures that if you become unable to make financial or medical decisions, someone you trust can step in.
+Planning for incapacitation lets someone you trust make financial and medical decisions if you become unable to do so.

 In Texas, three essential legal documents help safeguard your interests: a Durable Power of Attorney, a Medical Power of Attorney, and a Declaration of Guardian.
 Each serves a distinct purpose: to ensure your affairs are handled according to your wishes.
 A seasoned estate planning attorney can help you ensure you are set up for the future.